New EnglandFarm Guide

 Plan

-Pick a cluster of two or three orchards rather than one faraway stop.
-If the first farm is crowded, closed, or between varieties, a nearby farm store, cider stop, or smaller orchard can save the day.
+Pick a cluster of two or three orchards instead of betting the whole day on one faraway stop.
+If the first farm is crowded, closed, or between varieties, a nearby farm store, cider stop, or smaller orchard can save the trip.

 Pick apples by variety and use